Sunday, May 15th, 4:00 p.m.

 A select group of storied original paintings will be featured as well as a display of items that speak to John’s achievements and personal life.
 Local art expert, David Bowen will discuss the life and artwork of this renowned master artist.
 Dinner will be served following the program.

 The Society is dedicated to preserving the heritage and promoting history of the Village of Indian Hill, Ohio.
 It manages two historical landmarks, the Bonnell House, also known as Buckingham Lodge, and the Little Red Schoolhouse.
-Archives of Village history are maintained at Buckingham Lodge.
+Archives and artifacts of Village history are maintained at Buckingham Lodge.
 The Schoolhouse may be rented for special gatherings and meetings.
 Programs are presented on building and home architecture, art, local history, and noteworthy families who have lived or are living in the area.

 8100 Given Rd ~ Cincinnati, OH 45243-1520 ~ 513-891-1873 ~ [email protected]